nafsuuddini08/nafsuuddini08.github.io/_posts/2021-10-24-azure-appservice.md

 + Create an app service inside a container
 	- Create an webhook

+***Sorry for the screenshots that are in Spanish, I have not been able to make the guide again since my azure subscription has expired.
+But the process is the same.***

 ## What is app service?

 App service is a fully managed web hosting service for building web applications, services and RESTful APIs.
 The service offers a variety of plans to meet the needs of any application, from small web sites to worldwide web applications.